 In the right format, the Ninja Turtles are pretty damn incredible.
 There’s just something about anthropomorphic human sized mutant turtles that are ninjas and know Ninjitsu that is just so darn appealing.
 What’s more is that there’s just something about the concept that is just so entertaining.
 Even when Eastman and Laird never intended for the series to be for kids, the Ninja Turtles always seemed destined to become icons for childhood superheroes who fought bad guys while entertaining tweens and all audiences alike.
 The eighties was the golden age of the Ninja Turtles where they were household names.
 There was just nothing but an avalanche of Teenage Mutant Ninja Turtles merchandise and clothing that you couldn’t fit it all in one giant warehouse.

-I’m a fan of the original “Hey Arnold!” television animated series, I grew up with it.
-It’s one of Nickelodeon’s banner television shows about growing up before they began introducing mediocre junk like “As Told By Ginger.”
-What we see in “the movie,” is just a glorified three part TV special that’s mashed in to a movie.
+I’m a fan of the “Hey Arnold!” television animated series.
+I grew up with it.
+It’s one of Nickelodeon’s banner television shows about growing up.
+Sadly, what we see in “the movie,” is just a glorified three part TV special that’s mashed in to a movie.
 And it’s a god awful closer for such a great show.
 What the animated series thrived on was the large cast of magnetic characters from the neighborhood, but this fails to bring anything truly magnetic to audiences to watch.
 “Hey Arnold!
 The Movie” is a half-assed effort that does no justice all around to a truly entertaining cartoon.
 What many of the executives at Nickelodeon do with their products when making them into feature films is completely take away what made the cartoon so likable to begin with.